Car Won't Start After an Accident

 - Select Drive

 - Select Motor Electronics.You will get a warning stating: A crash event has appeared.
-The engine start is blocked because of crash event.
-Starter does not run.
+The engine start is blocked because of a crash event.
+The starter does not run.

 - Next, you will see a question: Would you like to unlock the control module?